EZ-Link, Touch 'n Go launch dual-currency contactless card for use between Singapore and Malaysia

 It can also be used to pay highway tolls, checkpoint toll charges, parking fees, MRT and bus fares in Malaysia.
 It is also accepted at Touch n' Go retail outlets.

-An initial release of 200 cards will be available for purchase on the official EZ-Link store on Lazada Singapore starting Monday.
+An initial release of limited stocks will be available for purchase on the official EZ-Link store on Lazada Singapore starting Monday.
 The card is priced at S$7 with no load value, EZ-Link said.

 It will subsequently be made available for sale at selected 7-Eleven convenience stores in Singapore for S$10 - inclusive of a S$3 load value in the EZ-Link purse - in September.